-Shop Products To Help Maintain A Silk Press
+Shop Products to Help Maintain A Silk Press

 What is a silk press?

-A silk press is a non-chemical straightening service that is typically done on curly or coarse hair.
+A silk press is a non-chemical straightening service typically performed on curly or coarse hair.
 To achieve a silk press, the hair is shampooed, blown out, and then “pressed” with a flat iron.
 The process results in hair with a smooth and silky finish, which is how the service got its name.
-If you’re thinking a silk press sounds a lot like a press and curl or even a run of the mill blowout, you’re not mistaken—Lee says there aren’t many differences between the services.
+If you think a silk press sounds a lot like a press and curl or even a run-of-the-mill blowout, you’re not mistaken—Lee says there aren’t many differences between the services.

 "The name simply indicates that the initial blow dry needs to be followed by a second thermal step to complete the smoothing process.
 While some blowouts on straight or wavy hair can be done with just a round brush and a blow dryer, the silk press candidate needs the second thermal session to achieve their smoothest look."

 A silk press is what professional stylists use to create glass hair looks on clients with textured hair.
-Finishing the service with a flat iron helps to create the signature reflective surface.
+Finishing the service with a flat iron helps create the signature reflective surface.

 Who is a good candidate for a silk press?

 If your regular blowout gives you the sleek and smooth results you’re looking for, you probably don’t need a silk press.

 On the other hand, those struggling to create a glass-like finish with just a round brush and a blowdryer are great candidates for silk presses.
-While anyone can get a silk press, they’re generally reserved for people with curls types five through eight.
+While anyone can get a silk press, they’re generally reserved for curl types five through eight.

 What products and tools are used to achieve a silk press?